 Langhorne Creek, the Beautiful Wine Growing Region in SA

 Alfred Langhorne first overlanded cattle from Sydney in 1841, to a cattle station, where the town bearing his name now stands.
 It rests in a fertile area on the Bremer River and is the centre of renowned grape-growing and lucerne industries.
-This floodplain area supports large river red gums and the lush vineyards of Bleasdale Winery making it an oasis in summer, while winter floods make the area unpredictable.
+This floodplain area supports large river red gums and the lush vineyards of Bleasdale Winery making it an oasis in summer and enjoyable retreat in winter.

 Langhorne Creek has a number of historic buildings dating back to 1850; the Methodist church, the hotel, general store and Bleasdale Winery.
 The township became a popular watering hole for the many South Australians who sought gold on the Victorian fields.